Nandini21986/venv/README.md

 uv pip install -r requirement.txt
 ```

-thank you for visiting
+Thank you for visiting
-feel free to contribute
+Feel free to Contribute